overlordofdoom1/Tic_Tac_Toe/README.md

 Made by overlordofdoom1 [TCG]

-This program was created under a public license henceforth Any 3rd party can use / alter the code
+This program was created under a public license henceforth any 3rd party can use / alter the code